Skip to content

 Later, in summer, our pedalling will take us into Spain.
 After crossing the Pyrenees and passing through Zaragoza, we'll follow the coastline anticlockwise around the Peninsula.
 I can't wait to stop in Asturias for some cider, explore Galicia and eat octopus, discover Portugal — and above all, Andalucía.

-A rough sketch of our ideas looks something like the map below, though we'll be taking smaller back roads and zigzagging a lot more.
+A rough sketch of our ideas: we'll follow the coast along smaller back roads, zigzagging a lot more.

 Thanks to rr807 for the photo.
 Couchsurfing and, of course, camping wherever possible.